OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

-For the examples presented here, we assume that you are already familiar with the fundamentals of the OpenMDAO component API and also with creating Python components as outlined in the :ref:`The-OpenMDAO-tutorial-problem`.
+For the examples presented here, we assume that you are already familiar with the fundamentals of the OpenMDAO component API and also with creating Python components as outlined in the :ref:`A-More-Complex-Tutorial-Problem`.

 .. index:: extension; creating with F2PY
 .. index:: F2PY